SEAN: Oh. My. God. Sooooooooo much stuff. Let’s break it down.

-MELINDA: I never picked up the first volume, but I guess I should!
+MJ: I never picked up the first volume, but I guess I should!

 SEAN: Another of those giant done-in-one omnibuses that Yen has favored lately, here’s the complete Another manga, based on the light novels that Yen released digitally this summer.
 Creepy high school horror catch your eye?
 This is for you.
 Also, as a bonus, I’m pretty sure it doesn’t have any survival games.

-MELINDA: Heh.
+MJ: Heh.
 I suppose I’ll read it, then.

 SEAN: Yen has licensed some interesting stuff lately, probably thanks to the success of Black Butler, which has Vol. 15 drop this week.
 Is the entire cast damned yet?